gndrmnn/nodepool/doc/source/aws.rst

             :type: list
             :required:

-            A list of str values to filter on
+            A list of string values on which to filter.

       .. attr:: username
          :type: str